rfinnie/dsari/README.md

 This will produce a series of HTML files in `~/.dsari/var/html/`.
 You may then serve these files, rsync them to a remote server, etc.

+The `dsari-info` command may be used to retrieve information about jobs and runs.

+The `dsari-prometheus-exporter` command may be used to start a metrics daemon suitable for ingestion into [Prometheus](https://prometheus.io/).

 ## License

 dsari - Do Something and Record It